The Last Desert is a 250-kilometer multi-stage footrace on the Antarctic Peninsula.

-More than half of those competing in The Last Desert will join the 4 Deserts Club when they cross the final finish line.
+More than 80% of those competing in The Last Desert will join the 4 Deserts Club when they cross the final finish line.

-In 2014, nineteen competitors completed the 4 Deserts Grand Slam (a competition to complete all 4 Deserts in one calendar year), concluding at The Last Desert 2014.
-In total, only 48 individuals have achieved a 4 Deserts Grand Slam title.
+Approximately twenty competitors will complete the 4 Deserts Grand Slam (a competition to complete all 4 Deserts in one calendar year), concluding at The Last Desert 2018.
+In total, only 66 individuals have achieved a 4 Deserts Grand Slam title so far

 NBC Sports produced a film of The Last Desert (Antarctica) 2007, MBC filmed The Last Desert (Antarctica) 2008 and TransWorld Sport filmed The Last Desert (Antarctica) 2010.

 The Last Desert is part of the 4 Deserts Race Series, a unique worldwide endurance series.
-There is no other event series like it in the world.
+It is the only multi-stage race in Antarctica.